nathandroberts/sparta-portfolio/README.md

 # sparta-portfolio
 Nathan roberts portfolio

+# Feedback
+The most difficult thing to implement was the removal and re-appearance of certain elements depending on the window size (possible due to interactions with !important tags in bootstrap).

+I am most pleased with the use of bootstrap (particularly for formatting) as it allowed me to style elements in a more time efficient manner than if i had formatted them manually.
+I also tried to stick to the main brief at first as instructed rather than try to implement complex new features which allowed me to produce a more complete site in the timespan.

 Your deliverables for tomorrow 9:00am are:-

 *Any of the remaining ones from yesteraday - Below*